Communication & Journalism at Colorado Mountain College

 Communication & Journalism Student Demographics at Colorado Mountain College

-Take a look at the following statistics related to the make-up of the communication and journalism majors at Colorado Mountain College.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at Colorado Mountain College.

 Colorado Mountain College Communication & Journalism Associate’s Program

-The majority of those who receive an associate's degree in communication and journalism at Colorado Mountain College are white.
-Around 60% fell into this category, which is below average for this degree.
-Colorado Mountain College does a better job with serving racial-ethnic minorities than the typical school does.
-Its associate's program in communication and journalism graduates 3% more racial-ethnic minorities than the nationwide average.*
+The majority of those who receive an associate's degree in communication & journalism at Colorado Mountain College are white.
+Around 67% fell into this category, which is below average for this degree.

-The following table and chart show the race/ethnicity for students who recently graduated from Colorado Mountain College with a associate's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Colorado Mountain College with a associate's in communication & journalism.

 Concentrations Within Communication & Journalism

-Communication & Journalism majors may want to concentrate their studies in one of these areas.
+If you plan to be a communication & journalism major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Colorado Mountain College.
 A concentration may not be available for your level.

 Careers That Communication & Journalism Grads May Go Into